viniciusnvcosta/ai-dat/{{cookiecutter.project_slug}}/README.md

     ├── lambda_function.py    - [Main] FastAPI application for AWS Lambda creation and configuration.
     └── main.py               - [Main] FastAPI application creation with gunicorn server.
     │
+    │
     │ # ML stuff
     ├── data               - where you persist data locally │   ├── interim        - intermediate data that has been transformed.
     │   ├── processed      - the final, canonical data sets for modeling.
     │   └── raw            - the original, immutable data dump.
     │
     ├── notebooks          - Jupyter notebooks.
-Naming convention is a sprint number (for ordering), │
+Naming convention is a sprint number (for ordering).
+    │
     ├── ml                 - modelling source code for use in this project.
     │   ├── __init__.py    - makes ml a Python module